LAST UPDATED: 7 July 2017

 We're all in this together

 Most Australians — regardless of what they choose to eat — care about animals, and support action that helps protect them from cruelty.
 Animals raised for food outnumber humans by a staggering degree — yet they are underrepresented to an equally staggering degree.
 They cannot vote.
 They cannot cry out against cruelty.
 They have no voice to oppose injustice.
 Most are not even afforded the same basic legal protection from cruelty that protects our pets at home...
-In short, they need the voice of every caring person willing to speak up for them.
+In short, they need the voice of every caring person willing to speak up and take action for them.

 So, Animals Australia does not exist to represent vegetarians, vegans, or meat-eaters.
 We exist to represent animals.
 And we stand side-by-side with every person who wishes to see them protected from cruelty and who wishes to join us to create a kinder, more compassionate world.